ShadmanSakib22/CSE327_Project/README.md

 # CSE327_Project
-OrderHalal - fictional restaurant website
+OrderHalal - restaurant website

-The project is for a class project.
+The project is for cse327 class project.
 It is a simple restaurant website with reservation & online order functionality.

-Import the orderhalal.sql into your phpmysql dbms

-Images used in the project do not belong to me
+Images used in the project do not belong to me.